MicrosoftDocs/dynamics-365-intelligent-order-management/topics/alm.md

 In the policy table, there are two different states of records.

-- **Current** - There is only one of these records for the policy.
+- **Current** - There is only one current record for the policy.
-- **Archived** - There can be many of these records depending on how many changes have occurred to the linked policy and rules.
+- **Archived** - There can be many archived records depending on how many changes have occurred to the linked policy and rules.

 An archived version of the policy will have appropriate rules linked based on the Policy ID.
 The versioning record will be created every time a policy is unpublished.
 The below tables highlight how the two tables are linked and how the **PolicyVersionId** column will be used to group the versions that are created for a policy.
 The PolicyVersionId will be populated with PolicyId of the first Policy record created.
 That value will stay for each subsequent version created while the PolicyId column will have a new Guid populated along with a new rule created linked to that new Guid.